artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

 ## Exercise 1
-Simulate in Ripes the following code.
+Simulate in Ripes the following program (you just need to copy the code in the editor):

 ```
 #define N 4